Caldarchaeol: Biological Sources

 Caldarchaeol is the most widely spread GDGT in the archaea domain, found in every major archaeal clade except halophiles.
-Caldarchaeol, as well as other GDGTs, were previously thought to be specific to hot environments, partially due to the assumption that archaea are only found at these temperatures.
-However, as archaea continue to be isolated from more environmental types, the discovery of caldarchaeol across temperature, chemical, and physical conditions continues as well.
+Caldarchaeol, as well as other GDGTs, were previously thought to be specific to hot environments, partially due to the assumption that archaea are only found at extreme temperatures.
+However, as archaea continue to be isolated from unexpected places, the discovery of caldarchaeol across temperature, chemical, and physical conditions continues as well.